-Project Number: AL10-02 (01-H-02)
+Project Number: AL11-02 (01-H-02)

 Project Description: The Hawaii County Police Department will use grant funds to pay for overtime for officers to enforce Hawaii's drunk driving laws.
 HCPD will conduct sobriety checkpoints every week, or 52 weeks during the grant period in locations that show the greatest possibility of arresting drunk drivers.
 HCPD will participate in all national mobilization efforts as well as special holiday periods locally.
 HCPD hopes to establish at least 100 sobriety checkpoints with the use of these federal funds.
-The funds will also be used to send two officers to attend a one-week Intoxilyzer Supervisor Training session on Oahu, as well as conduct one Intoxilyzer Supervisor Training session.
-In addition, HCPD will send officers to the Drug Recognition Expert conference, the Lifesavers conference, and the quarterly Traffic Commanders meetings.
+The funds will also be used to send two officers to attend a one-week Intoxilyzer Supervisor Training session on Oahu, the Drug Recognition Expert conference, the Lifesavers conference, NHTSA Region 9 Partners Meeting and to the quarterly Traffic Commanders meetings.
 HCPD will also conduct quarterly earned media events during this fiscal year.
 Grant funds may be used for related training and equipment purchases if approved by the Highway Safety Office.
+Project Cost: \$94,000.00